mmazurk/bestseller-snapshots/README.md

 ## **CHALLENGE #3** -- Using GET requests for all Python routes

 To keep the pages simple and limit the scope of the project, I tried to limit use of AJAX and do most of the work GET requests to Python routes with embedded query parameters.
-I wasn't sure the best method to pass data between pages, but since the NYT bestseller lists are all public information, I chose to use GET requestsy:
+I wasn't sure the best method to pass data between pages, but since the NYT bestseller lists are all public information, I chose to use GET requests:

 Anchor tag with query embedded: